SK-AM62 M4F Core

 The testing requires the binary to be copied to the SD card to allow the A53 cores to load it while booting using remoteproc.

-To test the M4F core, we build the hello_world sample with the following command.
+To test the M4F core, we build the Hello World sample with the following command.

 # From the root of the Zephyr repository